dpapathanasiou/go-recaptcha/README.md

 This is a simple HTTP server which creates the recaptcha form and tests the input.

-Set the recaptcha_public_key constant to your actual public key, and builD, using the go tool to install the go-recaptcha package in your packages tree:
+Set the recaptcha_public_key constant to your actual public key, and build, using the go tool to install the go-recaptcha package in your packages tree:

 ```
 go get github.com/dpapathanasiou/go-recaptcha